When you need money fast, two of the most common options people consider are borrowing from their 401(k) or taking out a personal loan.

 401(k) loan vs. personal loan: which should you choose?

-The right choice between a 401(k) loan and a personal loan depends mainly on your credit profile, how urgently you need funds, and how comfortable you are pausing your retirement growth.
+The right choice depends mainly on your credit profile, how urgently you need funds, and how comfortable you are pausing your retirement growth.

 A 401(k) loan is generally the better option if your credit is poor and you need a lower interest rate.
 A personal loan is usually the smarter move if you have decent credit and want to protect your long-term retirement savings.